lynnjm7/SharpStatey/README.md

 SharpStatey
 =================
-A small toy project for playing with a Finite State Machine.
+A small toy project for playing with a Finite State Machine implementation in C#.

 # Purpose
 The purpose of the this project was to build something that was large enough